Homeschool

 2. Galaxy Popcorn.
 This was DELICIOUS and here’s where we got the recipe.
 I just didn’t get any pictures of it, my bad!
 Definitely try it if you’ve got a sweet tooth going during your space study.

 That pretty much sums up our Space Summer Camp of 2021!
-I hope you enjoyed hearing about what we did and grab some of the ideas for a space unit that you’re doing soon.
+I hope you enjoyed hearing about what we did and grabbing some of the ideas for a space unit that you’re doing soon.
 Space is a really popular topic for kids so might as well expand on it while they’re interested, right?
-I know I’ll have more to share in the coming months as we go over the First Great Lesson and start our space studies this year.
+If you’re newer to homeschooling or looking for some resources for homeschooling or classroom teaching, my Top Montessori Resources are listed here!

 PIN ME!